 We adopt the cost envelope and associated new processes as a five-year pilot because such changes do not provide for an "apples to apples" comparison to past interconnection projects, and thus the cost envelope need not be limited to cost overruns or underestimates as indicated by the average or range of past projects.
 We intend to evaluate the efficacy of the interconnection process, including the deviations between estimated cost and actual cost, under the cost envelope framework pilot.
 The process we pilot is calibrated to reduce uncertainty, and yield more information that will incentivize and reduce the cost for renewable development, and for the ratepayers who pay Power Purchase Agreement prices.
 We note that this five-year pilot period will also see an overall increase in customer energy choices, bolstered by the rollout of time-ofuse pricing.
 We acknowledge that a reduction in risk and uncertainty in the deployment and integration of distributed energy resources will facilitate expanded customer choice.
-At the end of the pilot, the utilities may file an application to make the cost envelope pilot permanent if the pilot successfully enables distributed energy resources to interconnect to the grid.
 The Commission will need to consider at the conclusion of this pilot how the Cost Envelope framework has impacted both Power Purchase Agreements and the accessibility of customer choice.

-&lt;sup>36 Reporting should differentiate applications for storage facilities, electric vehicle projects, solar, wind, bioenergy and other types of projects, including combined DER project facilities, so that Energy Division can determine where more guidance is required.
+33 Reporting should differentiate applications for storage facilities, electric vehicle projects, solar, wind, bioenergy and other types of projects, including combined DER project facilities, so that Energy Division can determine where more guidance is required.